EU vows to help Lithuania amid flow of migrants from Belarus

 “They criticize our government for our refusal to fulfill the readmission agreement,” Lukashenko said.
 “They want to turn Belarus into a filtration facility for people fleeing wars and other woes, they want us to take them and place them in camps here.
 It's not going to happen after the policy they pursued toward Belarus and Russia.”

-Belarus’ Foreign Minister Vladimir Makei said the country held the door open for resuming cooperation on migration with the EU by suspending the readmission deal, not spiking it altogether.
-“We believe that we shouldn’t destroy everything, leaving only scorched earth behind as our European partners try to do,” he said.
+Belarusian Foreign Minister Vladimir Makei said the country held the door open for resuming cooperation on migration with the EU by not outright spiking the deal.

 Last month, the EU imposed new sanctions on Belarus over the diversion of the passenger plane.
 They targeted the country’s top export items, including potash — a common fertilizer ingredient — petroleum products and tobacco industry exports.